 One of the most valuable aspects of Google Maps is the fact that it alerts drivers to traffic, accidents, and other hazards.
 Similarly, the ability to update success profiles in real-time using hundreds of internal and external data points can alert talent to potential delays or red flags such as new or outdated job requirements, changes in salary ranges, opportunities for advancement, and even long-term trends within a position or function.
 On the organizational side, success profiles can tell companies how competitive their roles are in terms of salary, career path, and more.

 The real value in success profiles is in discoverability — both for the employee and the organization, says Ellehuus.
 “This isn’t about pushing people into specific jobs,” he says.
 “It is about providing visibility into skills and experiences so employees can navigate all the potential career opportunities available to them.”
 Think of it as akin to how Google Maps suggests options for restaurants, hotels, and attractions around your destination.
 Success profiles can help talent discover entirely new career paths they haven’t even considered and organizations find talent where they wouldn’t ordinarily look to execute their strategies.

-For more information about the intelligence cloud and success profiles, contact Christoffer Ellehuus at email@example.com.
+For more information about the intelligence cloud and success profiles, contact Purbita Banerjee at email@example.com or Christoffer Ellehuus at firstname.lastname@example.org.